bartdorsey/developer-setup-guide/ubuntu/setup.md

 Ubuntu comes with Firefox, which is a fine web browser, but as a working web developer, you'll need to test your sites in multiple web browsers.
-So we'll install the most popular browser Google Chrome.
+So we'll install the popular web browser Google Chrome.

 Open Firefox and visit the [Chrome Website]